Month: May 2022

 Illicit/Illegal Drugs that most commonly cause substance-induced psychosis:

-This overview is so that you know and understand that medications can cause psychotic episodes.
+Methamphetamine Cocaine Marijuana LSY Peyote Mushrooms Ketamine (this is a Rx drug, but is used illicitly) PCP Ecstasy This overview is so that you know and understand that medications can cause psychotic episodes.
 What signs and symptoms to look for?
 Contact your healthcare provider for withdrawal and monitoring needs.
+Pat

 Medication Overload – Another Drug Problem